ValveSoftware/steam-audio/fmod/doc/guide.rst

         Steam Audio will now use real-time ray tracing to model how sound is reflected by geometry, based on the acoustic material properties of the geometry.
 You can control many aspects of this process, including how many rays are traced, how many successive reflections are modeled, how reflected sound is rendered, and much more.
 Since modeling reflections is CPU-intensive, you can pre-compute reflections for a static sound source, or even offload the work to the GPU.
 For more information, refer to the Steam Audio Unity integration documentation.

+    .. group-tab:: Unreal Engine

+        1. Select the actor containing the FMOD Audio component.
+        2. Make sure a Steam Audio Source component is attached to it.
+        3. In the Details tab, check **Simulate Reflections**.

+        Steam Audio will now use real-time ray tracing to model how sound is reflected by geometry, based on the acoustic material properties of the geometry.
+You can control many aspects of this process, including how many rays are traced, how many successive reflections are modeled, how reflected sound is rendered, and much more.
+Since modeling reflections is CPU-intensive, you can pre-compute reflections for a static sound source, or even offload the work to the GPU.
+For more information, refer to the Steam Audio Unreal Engine integration documentation.

     .. group-tab:: C++

        1. Call ``iplSimulatorRunReflections`` to run reflection simulations.